Our energy drinks contain 30mg of caffeine per 100ml.

-Our Boost Sport Orange and Boost Sport Mixed Berry contain ethanol within the flavour solvent, which could contain minor traces of alcohol (Less than 0.05%)
+The following products contain ethanol within the flavour solvent, which could contain minor traces of alcohol:

 This depends on someone's individual caffeine tolerance level, how often they consume caffeine and also their body weight.
 For example, a person who rarely consumes caffeine and has a low body weight will experience a stronger stimulation effect than someone who has a higher body weight and who is a frequent coffee drinker.
 If you feel unwell after consuming energy drinks, you should seek medical advice.